Prytanis/syllabus/who-we-are.md

 My online HQ is at [this site.](http://www.MATTHEWPORTFOLIO.COM) My repo for notes is at [this repo.](https://github.com/Ottawagunner/ResearchHistoryNotes)

+### Patrick Kelley

+My homebase is, so far, located at [GitHub](https://github.com/Prytanis).

+My open notebook is also on GitHub at a [subordinate page](https://github.com/Prytanis/HIST3907B-ResearchNotes).

 ### Allison Kuhl

 My website is [here.](http://2kuhl4u.wordpress.com/)